Find a Commissioner for Oaths

 If you live remotely

-If there isn't a police station in your local community, you will have to search the online database by region to find the nearest Commissioner for Oaths to you.
+If there isn't a police station in your local community, you will need to call the statutory appointments officer on (08) 8999 1809 to find the nearest Commissioner for Oaths to you.

 Other people who are Commissioners for Oaths